 Tobacco use remains the number one preventable cause of death and disease in California, causing nearly 40,000 deaths in California every year.
 In Santa Clara County, one in eight deaths annually is attributed to smoking-related illness or diseases, such as cancer, heart disease, and respiratory diseases.
 More than one in ten youth in the County currently use tobacco products, including electronic smoking devices.

-- Explore restricting the sale of flavored tobacco products, including menthol cigarettes.
+- Prohibited from selling flavored tobacco products, including menthol cigarettes

 - Required to check ID for those appearing under age 30